chambart/operf-macro/README.md

   the benchmark, if needed.

 - `env` is an optional list of environment parameters.
-If empty, the environment will be the same as the one in effect when `macrorun` was run.
+If empty, the environment will be the same as the one in effect when `operf-macro` was run.
 It should be of the form `["VAR1=v1";"VAR2=v2"; ...]` similar to the `Unix.execve` function.